vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 ..easy as 5-6-7-8
 $πR^2$ projection intercepted sunlight,
 Sun's view
 The sun delivers energy to the top of the earth's atmosphere at a rate16 of 1,360 $W/m^2$.
-About 30% of this light-29.3%, to be precise-is immedi- ately reflected by clouds, snow, and to a lesser extent water and terrain.
+About 30% of this light-29.3%, to be precise-is immediately reflected by clouds, snow, and to a lesser extent water and terrain.
 The remaining 70.7% of the light intercepts the earth in a projected disk of area Aproj = πR (Figure 9.6).
 But the total surface area of the earth is four times this, all of it contributing to infrared radiation to space.
 In perfect balance,[^17] energy absorbed equals energy radiated:
 0.707 x 1360 $W/m^2$ × $πR^2$ = $4πR^2σТ4$.
 (9.1)
 The πR factors cancel, and we can rearrange to isolate temperature: